As I mentioned in THIS POST, the Covid-19 lockdown has given me time to explore several bins of photographs in our garage.

 And then…she met this guy.

-I didn’t know Dad was at Mom’s graduation.
+I didn’t know Dad was at Mom’s college graduation.
 They were married just weeks after she left Hanover.

 Unfortunately, their wedding photographer never showed up, so their wedding photographs are terrible, taken I assume by a friend or family member.